Entanglement and apparent thermality in simulated black holes: Entropy of simulated (1+1)D Dirac fermions in black hole background

-We expect that, in the low-energy limit where the mean-field theory is valid, the thermodynamic behaviour of the fermions in the black hole's interior will be determined by the fermionic states near the Fermi energy $E(p)=0$, as all negative energy states will be occupied \cite{Volovik_2001, Huhtala_Volovik_2002}.
-The density of states $N(0)$, at zero energy, of the fermion zero-modes enclosed in a sub-region of length $s\leq x_h-a_c$ of the black hole's interior will be given by \cite{Volovik_2003, Volovik_2001}
+In the mean-field description, the ground state corresponds to a filled Fermi sea with all negative-energy single-particle modes occupied.
+Fluctuations around this state are described by particles with positive energy and by antiparticles realised as holes created by removing fermions from the occupied negative energy states.
+Hence, in the low-temperature regime, the thermodynamic behaviour will be determined by excitations near the Fermi energy $E(p)=0$.
+The density of states $N(0)$, at zero energy, of the fermion zero-modes enclosed in a sub-region of length $s$ of the black hole's interior will be given by \cite{Volovik_2003, Volovik_2001}

-where $\tilde{E}(p)$ is the dispersion relation of the fermions and $N_F$ denotes the integer number of massless fermion species.
-To prevent the density of states of Eq.~\eqref{Equation: Density of States Integral} from being divergent, we require two conditions to be satisfied.
-First, the upper limit of $s$ must be restricted to a distance $a_c$ from the event horizon $x_h$ \cite{Bombelli_et_al_1986}.
-This prevents an infinite number of degrees of freedom, from points on either side of the event horizon with a separation of less than $a_c$, from contributing to the density of states \cite{Bombelli_et_al_1986, Callan_1994, Holzhey_1994}.
-Second, the dispersion relation must contain an ultraviolet cut-off, which can be introduced via a non-linear dispersion relation that breaks the effective Lorentz invariance at high momenta or, equivalently, at short distances \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003, Corley_Jacobson_1996, Corley_1998, Corley_Jacobson_1999, Jacobson_Parentani_2007, Corley_Jacobson_1998}.
-This violation of the effective Lorentz invariance allows for the density of states to be finite, as, by introducing a fundamental length scale, it prevents the localisation of an infinite number of degrees of freedom into an arbitrarily small volume \cite{Bombelli_et_al_1986, Callan_1994, Holzhey_1994}.
+where $E(p)$ is the dispersion relation of the fermions and $N_F$ denotes the integer number of massless fermion fields.

+As the effective Lorentz invariance emerges in the low-energy limit of the chiral spin-chain's continuum limit, we can identify the mean-field dispersion relation of Eq.~\eqref{Equation: MFT Hamiltonian Dispersion Relation} as an appropriate dispersion relation for the fermions in the black hole space-time.
+Moreover, as the continuum limit is defined microscopically on a lattice, the lattice spacing provides a natural ultraviolet cut-off that prevents the density of states of Eq.~\eqref{Equation: Density of States Integral} from being divergent.
+Operationally, this enters in two equivalent ways: First, the spatial integral should not be extended to separations smaller than $a_c$ from the event horizon $x_h$ and the coordinate origin $x=0$; that is, $a_c\leq s\leq x_h-a_c$ \cite{Bombelli_et_al_1986}.
+This prevents an infinite number of degrees of freedom, from points on either side of the horizon or the coordinate origin, from contributing to the density of states \cite{Bombelli_et_al_1986, Callan_1994, Holzhey_1994}.
+Second, as the mean-field dispersion relation is non-linear, it breaks the effective Lorentz invariance at distances comparable to the lattice spacing \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003, Corley_Jacobson_1996, Corley_1998, Corley_Jacobson_1999, Jacobson_Parentani_2007, Corley_Jacobson_1998}.
+This allows for the density of states to be finite, as, by introducing a fundamental length scale, it prevents the localisation of an infinite number of degrees of freedom into an arbitrarily small volume \cite{Bombelli_et_al_1986, Callan_1994, Holzhey_1994}.